BA

 Typically, our available positions are full assistantships (a 20-hour per week commitment).
 We occasionally have opportunities for 50% (10 hour) and 75% (15 hour) GAs.
 Assistantships are based at the Storrs, Hartford, and Stamford campuses.

-Manages a caseload of assigned students within the BA program providing one-on-one strategy instruction to meet students’ established goals.
+1. Manages a caseload of assigned students within the BA program providing one-on-one strategy instruction to meet students’ established goals;

-1. Presents students with individualized learning strategies supporting executive function skills (e.g., time management, organization), academic skills (e.g., notetaking, test-taking, studying), social engagement, stress management, and other related areas.
+2. Presents students with individualized learning strategies supporting executive function skills (e.g., time management, organization), academic skills (e.g., notetaking, test-taking, studying), social engagement, stress management, and other related areas;

-2. Promotes student development and self-determination in social, emotional, academic, and daily living realms; encourages and promotes goal setting with
+3. Promotes student development and self-determination in social, emotional, academic, and daily living realms; encourages and promotes goal setting with students;

-3. Guides students in connecting with campus resources (e.g., using approved accommodations, navigating UConn procedures, utilizing tutoring centers and academic resources).
+4. Guides students in connecting with campus resources (e.g., using approved accommodations, navigating UConn procedures, utilizing tutoring centers and academic resources);

-4. Records detailed confidential case notes in CSD’s database.
+5. Records detailed confidential case notes in CSD’s database;

-5. May assist and support other BA Strategy Instructors, including meeting with their students as needed.
+6. May assist and support other BA Strategy Instructors, including meeting with their students as needed;

-6. May plan, coordinate and manage BA study halls and social groups based on program participants’ needs.
-These events are typically on a small scale, and Strategy Instructors may be responsible for securing space, developing themes, and facilitating groups.
+7. May plan, coordinate and manage BA study halls and social groups based on program participants’ needs.
+These events are typically on a small scale, and Strategy Instructors may be responsible for securing space, developing themes, and facilitating groups;

-7. May assist with operational functions at the CSD as needed during peak times such as finals week.
-Tasks may include answering phones, greeting students and visitors to CSD, copying and filing, exam administration, proctoring exams, scribing or reading exams, hiring notetakers, and other related duties.
+8. May assist with operational functions at the CSD such as: answering phones, greeting students and visitors to CSD, copying and filing, exam administration, proctoring exams, scribing or reading exams, hiring notetakers, and other related duties;

-8. May assist with supporting special projects which may be ongoing and require planning, coordination, and
+9. May assist with supporting special projects which may be ongoing and require planning, coordination, and supervision.

 • Must be entering into or currently pursuing a master’s degree in special education, psychology, social work, or another related field.